Participatory budgeting: Procedure

+This cycle of steps is repeated annually.

+While the structure of PB cycles is well established, recent analyses have highlighted that most initiatives focus primarily on the formulation and debate phases of the budget cycle, neglecting execution and control stages where key decisions are often made by bureaucratic actors with little citizen oversight.

 Digital participatory budgeting (e-participatory budgeting)

 Technology has often used been to support participatory budgeting, which is commonly referred to as e-participatory budgeting.
 The use of digital technologies in the process was pioneered by the municipality of Ipatinga in Brazil, which offered the citizens the possibility to vote for projects via the Internet in 2001.
 The online voting option was later integrated to the participatory budgeting of the Brazilian state of Rio Grande do Sul in 2003, and in the municipality of Belo Horizonte in 2006.
 Since then, the number of participatory budgeting initiatives that included online voting has multiplied around the world, and includes cities like Paris, New York City, Lisbon, Madrid, and Mexico City.

 Although the effects of online voting in participatory budgeting have not been widely researched, a study in 2006 examining the case of participatory budgeting of Belo Horizonte suggests that online voting played a role in increasing the number of participants in the process.
 A 2015 study of Rio Grande do Sul showed an 8.2% increase in total turnout with the introduction of online voting, with the online channel more likely to attract participants who were younger, male, wealthier, and more educated.
 Despite these differences in participant demographics, a 2017 study found that the introduction of online voting in Rio Grande do Sul did not lead to a systematic difference in vote choices between online and offline voters.

 Telephones—both mobile and fixed landlines—have also been used to stimulate uptake of participatory budgeting processes.
 The municipality of Ipatinga was the first to employ telephony in 2005, by creating a toll-free number for citizens to indicate their preferences for budget allotments, and by sending automated voice and text messages incentivizing citizens to attend the participatory budgeting meetings.
 Although some initiatives have used text messages to enable mobile voting—such as in La Plata, Argentina and Cascais, Portugal—most usage has been to encourage voting participation, either in-person or via the Internet.

 A participatory budgeting algorithm is sometimes used in order to calculate the budget allocation from the votes.
 This algorithm takes as input a list of projects, the available budget, and the voters' preferences, and returns an allocation of the budget among the projects satisfying some pre-defined requirements.